Blezix/PHPUnitZadanie/README.md

 # PHPUnitZadanie

 ## Introduction
 PHPUnitZadanie is a school project designed to demonstrate the use of PHPUnit for unit testing in PHP applications.
-It provides a set of example tests and a sample application to help developers understand and implement unit testing in their own projects.

 ## Prerequisites
 - PHP 7.4 or higher